-The HEART website showcases knowledge products from two main DFID-supported projects.
-The main one being a resource centre providing DFID staff and other development actors with health, education and nutrition knowledge and expertise – HEART.
+The HEART website showcases knowledge products from several DFID-supported projects.
+The main one, HEART, being a resource centre providing DFID staff and other development actors with health, education, nutrition, social protection and WASH knowledge and expertise.

 In addition, we host reports from the following programmes:

 - K4D – supporting DFID and other development partners through learning and the use of evidence to improve the impact of development policy and programmes

 - MQSUN– providing DFID with technical services to improve the quality of nutrition programmes

 - ORIE – providing research on key evidence gaps on solutions to undernutrition in northern Nigeria